truatpasteurdotfr/alphafold3/docs/performance.md

 1. Splitting the CPU-only data pipeline from model inference (which requires a GPU), to optimise cost and resource usage.
-1. Caching the results of MSA/template search, then reusing the augmented JSON for multiple different inferences across seeds or across variations of other features (e.g. a ligand).
+1. Generating the JSON output file from the data pipeline only run and then using it for multiple different inference only runs across seeds or across variations of other features (e.g. a ligand or a partner chain).
+1. Generating the JSON output for multiple individual monomer chains (e.g. for chains A, B, C, D), then running the inference on all possible chain pairs (AB, AC, AD, BC, BD, CD) by creating dimer JSONs by merging the monomer JSONs.
+By doing this, the MSA and template search need to be run just 4 times (once for each chain), instead of 12 times.

 ### Data Pipeline Only